Enzoait/Enzoait/README.md

 #### I'm Enzo and I'm a french student currently in 2nd year of [Numeric Engineering Bachelor at ESILV](https://www.esilv.fr/formations/bachelor-ingenierie-numerique/)

-##### Im looking for a company to hire me for a 5-6 months long internship starting March 25th 2024 💼
+##### Im currently looking for a company to hire me for a 5-6 months long internship 💼

 - 🔭 I’m currently studying at [ESILV](http://www.esilv.fr)
 - 🌱 I’m currently learning React, C#, C++, NoSQL (MongoDB), Kotlin